LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Related Work

 End-to-end methods formulate the learning of global descriptors using a contrastive approach to obtain discriminative scene representations.
 PointNetVLAD\cite{Uy2018} pioneered the use of an end-to-end trainable global descriptor for 3D point cloud place recognition.
 PointNetVLAD extracts local features from PointNet~\cite{Qi_2017_CVPR} and employs the NetVLAD aggregator~\cite{Arandjelovic2016} to form a global descriptor of the scene.
 To address the limited descriptive power of the PointNet backbone, other approaches such as LPD-Net \cite{lpdnet_new} have been proposed.
 More recently MinkLoc3D\cite{Komorowski_2021_WACV} proposed an efficient architecture outperforming its end-to-end predecessors.
 MinkLoc3D utilized sparse convolutions which have been demonstrated to be effective at capturing useful point-level features.
 We also benefit from the use of sparse convolutions.

 We note that all end-to-end methods rely solely on supervisory signals applied on the global descriptors.
 Additionally, all end-to-end methods are currently utilizing first-order aggregation methods in the formulation of the global descriptors.
 In many visual recognition tasks, higher-order aggregation methods have demonstrated superior performance \cite{7439823,9521687, Li2017}.
-In this work, we address the above limitations by introducing an additional training signal to the local features, and using second-order pooling for global descriptor generation respectively.
+Higher-order aggregation has previously been applied for 3D place recognition \cite{vidanapathirana2020locus}, but not in an end-to-end trainable architecture.
+In this work, we address the above limitations by introducing an additional training signal to the local features, and using differentiable second-order pooling for global descriptor generation respectively.